Tools for Navigating Anxiety

-"As a provider, I believe that understanding anxiety and recognizing its impact is the first step in managing it.
+"As a provider, I believe that understanding anxiety and recognizing its impact is the first step in working with it.
 With the right tools, whether they are grounding exercises, therapy, medication or a combination of all three, it’s possible to regain balance and navigate life’s challenges with more ease.
 It's empowering to remember that anxiety can be a signal for growth and change, not something to be feared or avoided."

 -Emily Hackenburg, FNP